a-rahimi/parallel-training/parallelism.md

 thrashing.

-In Pipeline Parallelism, aka [GPipe](https://arxiv.org/abs/1811.06965), there is a one-to-one correspondence between workers and stages.
+In vanilla Pipeline Parallelism, aka [GPipe](https://arxiv.org/abs/1811.06965), there is a one-to-one correspondence between workers and stages.
 Each worker processes every batch, but only at the stage assigned to the worker:

 ![](GPipe.png)